 Hunsinger teaches Social and Cognitive Psychology, Research Methods, and Statistics in the School of Graduate Psychology’s Applied Psychological Sciences master's program.

 Matthew Hunsinger, PhD

 Matthew earned his M.S. in Cognitive Science at Illinois State University and his PhD in Experimental Social Psychology at the University of Massachusetts Amherst.
-Matthew teaches classes at the School of Graduate Psychology at Pacific University’s terminal master’s program, including Research Methods and Statistics, as well as classes offered to all students in our department, including History and Systems and Social Psychology.
-He is a Co-Investigator and Statistician in the Mindful Health and Resilience Lab and conducts research on intergroup bias and meditation/mindfulness, with a current focus on the impact of mindfulness-based interventions on force response decision-making for law enforcement officers.
+Matthew teaches classes at the School of Graduate Psychology at Pacific University’s terminal master’s program, including Research Methods, Statistics, and Cognitive, Social, and Systems Foundations of Behavior.
+He is an investigator and statistician in the Mindful Health and Resilience Lab and conducts research on intergroup bias and meditation/mindfulness, with a current focus on the impact of mindfulness-based interventions on force response decision-making for law enforcement officers.
 On the weekends Matthew enjoys hiking, dancing, meditating, and watching movies.

 Implicit bias, Meditation/mindfulness, and conspiratorial thinking.

 - BS, University of Mary Washington, 2001, Psychology

 - MS, Illinois State University, 2005, Cognitive Science

 - PhD, Experimental Social Psychology, University of Massachusetts, 2010